Information for Publications

 • Objective you used (eg 63x 1.4 NA oil Plan-Apochromat)

-• Camera (eg Coolsnap ES2 from Photometrics)
+• Camera (eg Coolsnap HQ2 from Photometrics or Andor iXon 888 EMCCD)

 • Details of any image processing or analysis procedures

 Below are example starting points for preparing methods sections of papers, which should be expanded with the relevant information outlined above.
 Further technical details of the microscopes are on their respective pages.
+Please feel free to ask us questions.
+We have been involved in promoting improved microscopy methods reporting: Montero Llopis et al 2021 Nature Methods - "Best practices and tools for reporting reproducible fluorescence microscopy methods".

-Zeiss 510 confocal
+Zeiss 880 laser scanning confocal

 Spinning Disk

-Axio Imager
+Zeiss Axio Imager

 Live cell station